 Doctors and athletic trainers also recommend that the runners stretch and keep moving the leg to relieve cramps.

 A: I would suggest a dynamic warm up before the race.
-Stretching can be done after the race to have a lesser chance of cramping and after running.
+Stretching can be done after the race to have a lesser chance of cramping during and after running.

 You may need to start off slow until you get back into moving fully, but just keep moving, no matter the pace.
 Moving can include light activity, but just try to get back to moving at least 48 to 72 hours after the race.